coornio/CubeChip-SDL/README.md

 [^3]: Also supports 4-planes rendering, and an instruction declined from the official spec.
 [^4]: Potentially officially the first emulator since Mega8 to [run the respective demo properly](https://www.youtube.com/watch?v=Z215BO9Gkko).

-The following platform extensions are available:
+The following platform extensions/mods are available:
 - HIRES MPD [^5]
 - CHIP-8E [^6]
 - CHIP-8X [^7]
 - HWCHIP64 [^8]
 - GIGACHIP [^9]

-Specific combinations aren't possible, see footnotes for now.
+Some extension combinations aren't possible, see footnotes for now.
 Later I will add a proper table.

 [^5]: Stands for Multi-Page-Display.
 Runs both original 2-page and 4-page roms, as well as patched roms.
 [^6]: Exclusive mod to CHIP-8 and SUPERCHIP.
 Does not work with HIRES MPD.
 Mutually exclusive with CHIP-8X.
 [^7]: Exclusive mod to CHIP-8 and SUPERCHIP.
 Works with HIRES MPD.
 Mutually exclusive with CHIP-8E.
 [^8]: Extension to XOCHIP, mutually exclusive with all aforementioned extensions.
 Designed by [@NinjaWeedle](https://github.com/NinjaWeedle/HyperWaveCHIP-64/tree/master).
-[^9]: Extension to MEGACHIP, though incompatible with it.
+[^9]: Derivative of MEGACHIP, though incompatible with it.
 Offers tons of new texture render features.
 (WIP).
 Own design.

 ## Planned Features